Swiftsure-class battleship: General characteristics

 The Swiftsure-class ships had an overall length of 475 ft 3 in, a beam of 71 ft 1 in, and a draught of 28 ft 6 in at deep load.
 They displaced 12175 LT at normal load and 13840 LT at deep load.
 The ships were some 375 LT overweight compared to their designed displacement which increased their draught and reduced their freeboard.

 In 1914, the crew numbered 803 officers and ratings.
 The Swiftsures were quite manoeuvrable as a result of their balanced rudder and a hull form optimized to make the rudder more effective.
-They were the last British battleships to enter service with bow crests and were also were the last to enter service equipped with ventilation cowls.
+They were the last British battleships to enter service with bow crests and were also the last to enter service equipped with ventilation cowls.

 Propulsion

 The ships were powered by two four-cylinder inverted vertical triple-expansion steam engines, each driving a single propeller.
 A dozen Yarrow boilers provided steam to the engines at a working pressure of 280 psi.
 The engines produced a total of 12500 ihp which was intended to allow the ships to reach a speed of 19.5 kn.
 The engines proved to be more powerful than anticipated and both ships exceeded 20 kn during sea trials.
 This made them the fastest battleships in the Royal Navy at the time of their completion, although their sustained speed in service was slightly slower than that of the older Duncan class.
 They carried a maximum of 2048 LT of coal, enough to steam 6210 nmi at 10 knots.
 In service they proved to be more economical than first thought with an estimated range of 12000 nmi at 10 knots.